jump-dev/CSDP.jl/README.md

 ## Options

 The CSDP options are listed in the table below.
-Their value can be specified by writing a `param.csdp` file in the current working directory (see https://github.com/JuliaOpt/CSDP.jl/issues/15).
+Their value can be specified in the constructor of the CSDP solver, e.g. `CSDPSolver(axtol=1e-7, printlevel=0)`.

 Name          |                                                                                                                      | Default Value  |
  ------------ | -----------------------------------                                                                                  | -------------- |